Forms Rendering

 ->setHtmlAttribute('placeholder', 'Please, fill in your telephone');

-Setting the type and other attributes serves only for visual purposes.
-Verification of input correctness must occur on the server, which you can ensure by choosing an appropriate form control and specifying validation rules.
+Setting the type and other attributes is only for visual purposes.
+Verification of input correctness must occur on the server side, which you ensure by choosing an appropriate form control and specifying validation rules.

-For individual items in radio or checkbox lists, we can set an HTML attribute with different values for each of them.
-Notice
+For individual items in radio or checkbox lists, we can set an HTML attribute with different values for each.
+Notice the colon

 , which ensures the value is selected based on the key: